On this page

 The catch is the flip side of all that openness.
 The material is scattered across many repositories with no connection between them.
 Quality is uneven, sometimes even within a single repo.
 There is no set order to learn things in, and nothing tells you whether the design you came up with is any good.
 GitHub gives you the raw material.
 It does not give you a path or feedback.
 Keep that in mind as you work through the list below.

-Start here: the essential primer
+1. donnemartin/system-design-primer: the essential primer

 donnemartin/system-design-primer is the natural first stop, and it is one of the most-starred repositories on all of GitHub for good reason.
 It is an organized walk through the fundamentals: scalability, latency versus throughput, the CAP theorem, caching, load balancing, database scaling, and more.
 It also includes sample interview questions worked through with diagrams, plus a set of Anki flashcards for review.
-If you read only one repository, read this one.
-Treat it as your foundational reference and return to it often.

-For a structured, course-style read
+3. karanpratapsingh/system-design: a structured, course-style read

 Primers and lists are reference material.
 If you want something closer to a course you read front to back, karanpratapsingh/system-design is the best option.
 It is a free, well-organized, book-style set of notes arranged in chapters, moving from fundamentals through to specific technologies and patterns.
 The progression is deliberate, which makes it friendlier for someone newer to the topic than a loose collection of links.

-The curated lists worth bookmarking
+Awesome system design resources: the curated lists worth bookmarking

 A few repositories are not content themselves but high-quality maps to content elsewhere.
+In GitHub convention these are the "awesome" lists, and three stand out for system design.

 binhnguyennus/awesome-scalability is a large, well-maintained list of articles, conference talks, and real-world architecture write-ups focused on scalability and distributed systems.
 It is the place to go when you want to see how real companies solved real scaling problems, not just the theory.